ayahya70/CircuitPython/README.md

 ### Pictures
 <img src="https://github.com/tweissm35/CircuitPython/blob/master/media/ultrasonicsensor.jpg" width="350">

+[I got my picture from searching online and going to images]

 ### lessons
 This was by far the most difficult assignment I have had to complete.
 The most difficult part was writing the statements that changed the colors based on the distance.
 I had trouble sorting the variables so they wouldn't overead by each other but have smooth transitions that were clear.
 This assignment taught me how to further assign and declare variables and also the importance of it.